Titles for which the Office Support Test is used:

 Typing Speed and Accuracy Test: (5 minute timed test)

-Minimum Passing Score: 35 Net Words Per Minute
+Minimum Passing Score: 35 Net Words Per Minute with 80% accuracy.

 Test Weights and Score Computation: